Skip to Content

 Piloncillo

-Piloncillo is sometimes referred to as Mexican brown sugar.
-Although similar to American brown sugar, it is less processed.
-It is not as swee as granulated white sugar and when reduced it turns into a syrup with notes of smoke, caramel and rum.
+Piloncillo is not as sweet as granulated white sugar and when reduced it turns into a syrup with notes of smoke, caramel and rum.
 Mmmm.

 If you can’t find piloncillo, you can substitute it by weight with dark brown sugar and molasses (1 cup dark brown sugar + 2 teaspoons of molasses).